FLUX · A Preface

 Defund the Police

-Kamil Ahsan is an environmental historian at Yale, and a Franke Fellow in Science and the Humanities.
+Kamil Ahsan is an environmental historian at Yale, a Franke Fellow in Science and the Humanities, and the founder of SAAG.
 He is also a writer and critic based in New Haven and Lahore.

 Divya Nayar is a multi-disciplinary artist and designer based in Queens.